hangekinobaka/sleepy-components/README.md

 import Tab from "@component/Tab";

 /*
-The comps like Tab store itself inside TabLayout, they have to be used together.
+The comps like Tab stores an array of itselves inside the TabLayout, thus they have to be used together.
 */
 ```